 I mostly buy clothes online, so I rarely get to try things on before committing.
-I’m also a bargain hunter, so 90% of the time the stuff I’ve bought is on sale, and non-refundable.
+I’m also a bargain hunter, 90% of the time the stuff I’ve bought is on sale, and non-refundable.
 Result?
-I’ve gotten my share of clothes that kind of/sort of fit, at least enough to be wearable, but are nothing like what I’d imagine.
-I mostly wear them out of guilt for having bought them, and am constantly disappointed at how badly they fit me since they’re SO cute.
-The last straw for me?
-This gingham number from Topshop that I bought on sale last summer:
+I’ve gotten my share of clothes that kind of/sort of fit.
+At least enough to be wearable, but are nothing like what I’d imagine.
+I mostly wear them out of guilt for having bought them, and am constantly disappointed at how badly they fit me.
+So I made the simply choice get getting my clothes altered.

 These were THE shorts.
 My mind could never dream up a more adorable pair of shorts if I spent a million years trying.
 They were going FAST on the sale, and they only had a size 8 left.
 No big deal, I’m usually a size 6 but I never buy shorts from Topshop in that size because my bum won’t fit in them, so a size 8 made sense.
 Right?
 Wrong.
 As soon as I tried them on, I realized they were a good few inches too big around the waist, but fit perfectly around the bum and thighs.
-The biggest issue was that they fell down to sit on my hips rather than hugging my waist, which made them look frumpy and mishapen.
+The biggest issue was that they fell down to sit on my hips rather than hugging my waist, which made them look frumpy and misshapen.
 I only wore them a few times, and constantly had my hands in my pockets to hold them up.

+I brought both my gingham shorts and my pink satin dress in to the seamstress and had them altered.
+I now have two pieces of clothing that fit me like a glove, and that I know I will love until the day I die.
 The shorts were taken in at the back and fit perfectly around my waist now, not too snug, but they don’t fall down anymore.
 It only cost $12 CAD to have them done, so all in all it cost me around $50 to get super stylish, perfect fitting gingham shorts.

 The dress was taken in along the top of each side of the chest.
-Now, I can wear it without a bra and it’s super comfortable and even more flattering.
+Now, I can wear it without a bra!
+It’s super comfortable and even more flattering.
 The strap was fixed and looks as good as new.
-The alterations cost around $25, and the dress was $70 from ASOS, which brings the total to STILL under $100 for this dress!
+The alterations cost around $25, and the dress was $70 from ASOS.
+This brings the total to STILL under $100 for this dress!
 Craziness!